-30 credits in Political Science including AK/POLS 2410 6.0, AK/POLS 2440 6.0 and AK/POLS 3420 6.0.
-At least 12 credits in Political Science must be at the 3000 level or above.
-BA Specialized Honours:
+30 credits in political science including AK/POLS 2410 6.0, AK/POLS 2440 6.0 and AK/POLS 3420 6.0.
+At least 12 credits in political science must be at the 3000 level or above.
+BA (Specialized Honours):

-54 credits in Political Science including AK/POLS 2410 6.0, AK/POLS 2440 6.0 and AK/POLS 3420 6.0 and 36 credits in other Political Science courses, including at least 18 credits at the 4000 level.
-Note: Upon choosing Political Science as their major, students are welcome to contact the Coordinator of Political Science in order that they may be assigned an advisor to assist in developing their major program.
-BA Combined Honours in Public Administration and Management: Areas of Concentration in Political Science Students may select an integrated set of courses in one of three areas of concentration: Political Economy (Canadian and International); Political and Social Thought; and Public Administration and Public Policy.
-Students choosing to concentrate will meet the degree requirements for a BA or a BA Specialized Honours by pursuing a program of study as outlined below, selecting courses in their area of concentration from the appropriate list.
+54 credits in political science including AK/POLS 2410 6.0, AK/POLS 2440 6.0 and AK/POLS 3420 6.0 and 36 credits in other political science courses, including at least 18 credits at the 4000 level.
+Note: Upon choosing political science as their major, students are welcome to contact the undergraduate program director in order that they may be assigned an adviser to assist in developing their major program.
+BA (Combined Honours) in Public Administration and Management: Areas of Concentration in Political Science Students may select an integrated set of courses in one of three areas of concentration: political economy (Canadian and international); political and social thought; and public administration and public policy.
+Students choosing to concentrate will meet the degree requirements for a BA or a BA (Specialized Honours) by pursuing a program of study as outlined below, selecting courses in their area of concentration from the appropriate list.
 Concentration in Political Economy (Canadian and International) BA:

-AK/POLS 2410 6.0, AK/POLS 2440 6.0, AK/POLS 3420 6.0 and AK/POLS 3580 6.0 and at least 24 additional credits in the area of concentration drawn from the Political Economy courses list below, including at least 6 credits in political science and at least 12 credits from other departments.
-BA Specialized Honours:
+AK/POLS 2410 6.0, AK/POLS 2440 6.0, AK/POLS 3420 6.0 and AK/ POLS 3580 6.0 and at least 24 additional credits in the area of concentration drawn from the political economy courses list below, including at least six credits in political science and at least 12 credits from other departments.
+BA (Specialized Honours):

-AK/POLS 2410 6.0, AK/POLS 2440 6.0, AK/POLS 3420 6.0, AK/POLS 3580 6.0 and either AK/POLS 4170 6.0 or AK/POLS 4180 6.0 and at least 30 additional credits in the area of specialization drawn from the political economy course list, including at least 6 in political science, at least 12 credits from courses in other departments and at least 12 credits at the 4000 level.
-Political Economy (Canadian and International) Courses AK/POLS 3400 6.0 North American Integration: Adjusting to Free Trade AK/POLS 3520 6.0 The Government and Politics of the New Europe AK/POLS 3570 6.0 Organizational Practice and the State AK/POLS 3580 6.0 The Political Economy of Canada AK/POLS 3740 6.0 Work and Employment in the Global Economy AK/POLS 4170 6.0 Research Seminar in the Political Economy of Canada AK/POLS 4180 6.0 Research Seminar in International Political Economy AK/HIST 2210 6.0 History of Canada AK/HIST 3230 6.0 Quebec: Identity and Social Change AK/ECON 1000 3.0 Principles of Micro-Economics AK/ECON 1010 3.0 Principles of Macro-Economics AK/ECON 3550 3.0 Economics of Developing Countries I AK/ECON 3560 3.0 Economics of Developing Countries II AK/ECON 3570 3.0 International Economics I AK/ECON 3580 3.0 International Economics II AK/ECON 3620 3.0 The Economics of Unemployment AK/ECON 3650 3.0 Canadian Economic Policy I AK/ECON 3660 3.0 Canadian Economic Policy II AK/SOSC 2430 6.0 Introduction to Comparative Third World Studies AK/SOSC 3320 6.0 Social Change and Political Development AK/SOSC 3330 6.0 Technology, Communication and the Canadian Mind AK/SOSC 3470 6.0 Free Trade and Globalization: The Canadian Experience AK/SOSC 3510 6.0 Globalization: Wealth, Poverty and the New AK/SOSC 3720 6.0 Canadian Social Problems AK/SOCI 3650 6.0 Canadian Society AK/WMST 3503 6.0 Contemporary Global Feminist Issues Concentration in Political and Social Thought BA:
+AK/POLS 2410 6.0, AK/POLS 2440 6.0, AK/POLS 3420 6.0, AK/ POLS 3580 6.0 and either AK/POLS 4170 6.0 or AK/POLS 4180 6.0 and at least 30 additional credits in the area of specialization drawn from the political economy course list, including at least six in political science, at least 12 credits from courses in other departments and at least 12 credits at the 4000 level.
+Political Economy (Canadian and International) Courses AK/POLS 3520 6.0 The Government and Politics of the New Europe AK/POLS 3570 6.0 Organizational Practice and the State AK/POLS 3580 6.0 The Political Economy of Canada AK/POLS 3740 6.0 Work and Employment in the Global Economy AK/POLS 4170 6.0 Research Seminar in the Political Economy of Canada AK/POLS 4180 6.0 Research Seminar in International Political Economy AK/HIST 2210 6.0 History of Canada AK/HIST 3230 6.0 Quebec: Identity and Social Change AK/ECON 1000 3.0 Principles of Micro-Economics AK/ECON 1010 3.0 Principles of Macro-Economics AK/ECON 3550 3.0 Economics of Developing Countries I AK/ECON 3560 3.0 Economics of Developing Countries II AK/ECON 3570 3.0 International Economics I AK/ECON 3580.3.0 International Economics II AK/ECON 3620 3.0 The Economics of Unemployment AK/ECON 3650 3.0 Canadian Economic Policy I AK/ECON 3660 3.0 Canadian Economic Policy II AK/SOSC 3320 6.0 Social Change and Political Development AK/SOSC 3330 6.0 Communications and the Future of Canada AK/SOSC 3470 6.0 Free Trade and Globalization: The Canadian Experience AK/SOSC 3510 6.0 Globalization: Wealth, Poverty and the New World Order AK/SOSC 3720 6.0 Canadian Social Problems AK/SOCI 3650 6.0 Canadian Society AK/WMST 3503 6.0 Contemporary Global Feminist Issues Concentration in Political and Social Thought BA: